DylanMeeus/springboot_jwt_blog/_posts/2015-11-29-how-to-implement-slack-like-login-on-ios-with-auth0.markdown

 That's it!
 Now run the application on an actual device and see if it works.
 You will need to supply a working email to test it.

+<video>TODO</video>

 > - Universal Links DO NOT work on iOS simulators.
 You need an actual iOS-enabled device to test this.
 Standard manual code input logins are supported.
 > - Do not use the Gmail app to open the email with the link.
 At the moment, Gmail opens the links internally or with the help of Google Chrome, entirely bypassing the detection of the Universal Link by iOS.

-Get the [full code](https://github.com/auth0/blog-iosmagiclink) to our seed project.
-For your convenience, the sample points to my Auth0 test account, so you can test it right after downloading it.
-This sample project is based on our passwordless email sample for iOS/Swift, which can be found among other samples in the [mobile samples repository](https://github.com/auth0/Mobile-Samples.iOS).
+Get the [full code](https://github.com/auth0/Mobile-Samples.iOS) to our seed project.
+Other mobile examples and an Objective-C version of this seed project can be found in the same repository.

 ## Conclusion
 Universal Links get rid of the old URL schemes inefficiencies.
 Furthermore, passwordless logins through email are a convenient strategy.
 By removing the step of manually inputting the code the result is a pretty straightforward login process.
 And thanks to the Lock library, adding this to your application can be done in a matter of minutes.
 Hack away!